Marvin-huoshan/DP-DGAE/README.md

-# Variational Graph Auto-encoder in Pytorch
+# DP-DGAE in Pytorch
-This repository implements variational graph auto-encoder by Thomas Kipf.
+This repository implements DP-DGAE by Thomas Kipf.
 For details of the model, refer to his original [tensorflow implementation](https://github.com/tkipf/gae) and [his paper](https://arxiv.org/abs/1611.07308).

 # Requirements